 Home of Universal Studios, Hollywood, Beverley Hills, Sunset Strip and the Walk of Fame, Los Angeles has long lured people into its glittering fantasy world.
 With endless sunshine, palm trees, shopping malls and beautiful people, this city is like no place you’ve ever been before, and yet is strangely familiar.
 Los Angeles is a wonderful, vibrant, exhilarating multi-cultural hub with a plethora of things to do and see.

-Step into Lynden, Washington and consider yourself stepping into Little Netherlands!
-A Dutch heritage is present in the town’s dairy farms, blueberry and strawberry fields, parks, museums, and its architecture.
-There also seems to be an alluring vicinity to other points of interest, including Canada five miles north, county seat Bellingham 15 miles away, and half-an-hour’s drive from the Pacific Ocean.
-Skiers may be happy to know that the popular Mount Baker is only an hour away as well!
+Step into Lynden, Washington and consider yourself stepping into a Little Netherlands!
+Dutch heritage is present in the town’s dairy farms, blueberry and strawberry fields, parks, museums, and its architecture.
+What makes Lynden such an attractive destination is also the alluring proximity to other points of interest, including Canada five miles north, county seat Bellingham 15 miles away, and half-an-hour’s drive from the Pacific Ocean.
+Skiers may be happy to know that the popular Mount Baker is only an hour away as well.

-Mishawaka is located in the geographical region known as Michiana, comprised of counties in northern Indiana and southern Michigan, and it is part of the South Bend metropolitan area consisting of the cities of South Bend, Mishawaka, Granger, Elkhart, Goshen, Plymouth, and Warsaw.
-It is advantageously located just 100 miles from Chicago and 140 miles from Indianapolis, and, like most Midwestern states, it experiences cold winters and mild summers.
+Mishawaka is located in the geographical region known as Michiana, comprised of counties in northern Indiana and southern Michigan, and it is part of the South Bend metropolitan area.
 History and legacy are important to Mishawaka, which is named after a legendary Shawnee Indian princess of the same name.
 However, the city is also growing with the times, and the convergence of classic and modern can be seen in its buildings, its industry, and its cuisine.

 The Lone Star Flag of Texas is one of the most recognizable state flags in the United States.
 Now travelers have the chance to explore its birthplace.
 Montgomery, Texas is rife with state history, with July of 2012 marking its 175th anniversary.
 Founded around the Lake Creek Settlement in 1837, Montgomery now finds itself surrounding Lake Conroe.
 The lake serves as a focal point for much of its attraction: visitors take advantage of the friendly waters for boating, fishing, swimming, and other fun activities year-round.